dojo/docs/dojox/widget/Roller.rst

 The Items are just the labels used when showing the item, and can contain complex markup.
 Styling them individually to meet your needs it your responsibility.

+The Roller Class supports two basic configuration options. ``delay`` is the time between rolls (in ms), and ``autoStart`` is true or false, and determines if the widget should start rolling immediately.

 Adding Items
 ------------